Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Under Controller information, click Properties.

-- You have a few options in the Driver tab, you can try to update your sound driver first, by clicking on Update Driver.
+- Click on Update Driver.
 If the sound driver is unavailable, search online for the appropriate driver for your sound card, and install it.

 - Restart your computer.

-- Download and install TweakBit Driver Updater
+- Download and install the Outbyte Driver Updater app.

-Solution 2 – Reset Audio Service
+2. Reset the Audio Service

-- Go to Search, type services.msc, and go to Services.
+- Type services.msc, and open Services.

 - Then, click on Stop, and wait for the process to stop.

-- Now, click to Start again.
+- Now, click Start again.

 - Restart your computer, and check if the issue is resolved.

-Solution 3 – Perform an SFC scan
+4. Perform an SFC scan

-- SFC scan will now start.
-The scan can take 10-15 minutes, so don’t interrupt it.
+- The scan can take 10-15 minutes, so don’t interrupt it.

-Solution 4 – Run Hardware and Devices troubleshooter
+5. Run Hardware and Devices troubleshooter

-- Press Windows Key + I to open the Settings app.
+- Press Win + I to open the Settings app.

 - Select Troubleshoot from the menu on the left.
 In the right pane, select Hardware and Devices

 - The troubleshooter will now start and check for problems.